thegreatdb/siacdn/www/README.md

 # siacdn-www

 The user-facing frontend to SiaCDN.
+This is a standard React/Next.js project, so it should look familiar.